MathisFederico/TransferLearning-RandomMatrix/README.rst

 1. Performences on the target is way less that for the source set

-2. We need an order of magnitude more of sources elements to have the same influence on the target set than of the source set
+2. We need one and a half order of magnitude more of sources elements to have the same influence on the target set than of the source set

 Uncertainty is Type A with student enlargment.
 You can see details in evaluate.plot_evaluation().